Early Childhood Clinic

 - Exposure to alcohol or drugs before birth (prenatal)

-Many of our patients have behavior challenges along with a medical condition or health problem, like obstructive sleep apnea.
+Many of our patients have behavior challenges along with a medical concern.
 Sometimes, their behavior and their other condition affect each other, making their care more complex.

-We perform a thorough evaluation to understand your child’s challenges and then work closely with you to provide short-term, evidence-based care.
-Our focus is on helping you as a parent so you can help your child reach their full potential.
+We do a thorough evaluation to understand your child’s challenges and then work closely with you to provide short-term, evidence-based care.
+Our focus is on helping you as a parent with training, support and other resources so you can help your child.

 We do not treat these conditions